marvins/geospatial-tools/picocalc/README.md

 ### 8. Copy Project files

-**Note:** I have the `os-path` project in this folder.
+**Note:** I have the Micropython `logging` and `os-path` sources already added to this folder.
 You can skip this if you want ot use Micropython's PIP API in Thonny instead.

 **Process:** Copy `./lib` to `/lib` on the Pico.